pollen-metrology/docker-phabricator-cluster/ENV-LIST.md

 - `PHABRICATOR_CLUSTER_DEVICE_HOST` - Give the FQDN or ip address of this cluster node.
 - `UPGRADE_STORAGE` - Tell the container to upgrade the storage when booting.
 Do not activate this in cluster setup.
 - `PHABRICATOR_ENV_APPEND_PATH_JSON` - Sets environment.append-paths config key.
 Add some paths to the Phabricator environment.
+- `ADD_SSL_TERMINATION_PREAMBLE` - Add PHP preamble when the installation is behind a SSL terminator (reverse proxy, load-balancer).
+See [Phabricator documentation about this](https://secure.phabricator.com/book/phabricator/article/configuring_preamble/).